apicraft/detroit2014/OpeningSession.md

 Real learning and real progress will only take place when we move beyond our original agendas and expectations.

-If everything turned out just the way everybody expected, life would be exceedingly dull, and learning in any useful sense simply would not occur.
+If everything turned out just the way we expected, life would be dull, and learning in any useful sense wouldn't happen.

 It is precisely in moments of surprise, large and small, that we grow.